Garry Kimble: Management

 Kimble's first step into management came in February 2004, when he was appointed Tilbury manager on a caretaker basis until the end of the 2003–04 season.

 Kimble left Burnham and was appointed assistant manager of Isthmian League Premier Division club Aveley in May 2010, where his twin brother, Alan was appointed as manager.
 In April 2011 he became manager of Witham Town.
 Under Kimble's stewardship Witham Town enjoyed two promotions in three years to take the club from the Essex Senior League to the Isthmian League Premier Division, although they were relegated back to Division One North of the Isthmian League at the end of the 2014–15 season.
 On 28 February 2016 he left the club after winning just two games out of their last 18 in the Isthmian League Division One North.
 In July 2018 he was appointed manager of Great Wakering Rovers.
 He left the club in January 2019.

 In October 2025, Kimble was appointed manager of Isthmian League Premier Division club Canvey Island.

+In September 2026, Kimble departed the club.